ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Mass Data Migration (MDM)
 {: #migration-mdm}

 MDM provides a simple and secure way to physically transfer data (terabytes to petabytes) to the IBM Cloud.
 As part of the MDM process, IBM sends the client an MDM-approved device, who uploads their on-premises data to the device and sends it back.
 IBM then transfers and stores the content in ICOS for later retrieval from within the {{site.data.keyword.powerSys_notm}} environment.
-For more information, see [IBM Cloud Object Storage: FAQ](https://www.ibm.com/cloud/mass-data-migration/faq).
+For more information, see [Mass Data Migration: FAQ](https://www.ibm.com/cloud/mass-data-migration/faq).

 ## PowerVC images and ICOS
 {: #migration-powervc-icos}